TheDevAtlas/Lego-Plants-Vs-Zombies/.github/README.md

 It recreates core mechanics like seed selection, zombie waves, and tile-based combat.
 16 plants are fully animated and useable as well as a decent codebase for adding new plants and abilities with most of the Plant and Zombie code being class based.

 While this project is NOT a full game, there is a windows build.
 There is no win / lose state.
-If you would like to read more about how I made this project I have an article on the technical side of things as well as a YouTube video showing my process.
+If you would like to see more about how I made this project I have a video showing my process.

 - **[Technical Article](https://thedevatlas.com/projects/lego-pvz/)**
 - **[YouTube Video](https://youtu.be/F9z24XEOPYU?si=AqNc495CYTU1McKZ)**